watson-developer-cloud/node-red-labs/index_2018/README.md

 Add a new HTTP In node, a function node and a new HTTP Out node.
 This will act as your REST API.
 Edit the function node to return some text.

+### HTML Translator
+Edit the template node to display an input text field.
+Modify the javascript to send the input to the REST API.
+Modify the REST API to accept the field.
+Add the `Translate` component to translate the entered text and send the translation back to the web page.

+### HTML Conversation
+Modify your REST API to send text to your `Working Conversation` part, and return the response back to your web page.
+Modify the template and javascript to show a history of the chat.